smartxworks/virtink/README.md

 ## License

-This project is distributed under the [Mozilla Public License Version 2.0](LICENSE).
+This project is distributed under the [Apache License, Version 2.0](LICENSE).